-Williamson County will no longer purchase cell phones or provide cell phone service for individual use except for those required for security reasons.
-For the majority of County employees, a stipend policy has been implemented and is laid out below.
+Williamson County may purchase/lease cell phones for departments in the county that deal with sensitive data or for security reasons, example law enforcement, and provide cell phone service for individual use.
+The departments should have this money approved and budgeted in line item 004209.
+For the majority of County employees, a Stipend Policy has been implemented and is laid out below.
+These dollars are approved and budgeted in line item 001109.